CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 * *API Key* : The API Key for the URL specified above.
 * *Copy Configuration*: Copy the configuration of the previous version (also known as rescan).
 Enabled by default.
 * *Blueprint Objective*: If checked, this will enable the Blueprint Objective during the application analysis.
-* *Security Assessment*: If checked, this will enable the Security Assessment during the application analysis.
 * *Enable backup*: Whether a Backup should be created before creating a new version. **Requires AIP Console 1.16.0 or above**
 * *Name of the backup*: The name of the backup **if** Enabled Backup is checked. **Requires AIP Console 1.16.0 or above**
 * *Publish to Imaging*: Publish to Imaging if Imaging is configured with AIP Console